 Ця сторінка також доступна українською.

-In general these other projects have arisen due to the almost complete devastation of the Jewish community of Rohatyn during World War II, and the lack of Jewish survivors in Rohatyn since the war.
-Although it is sometimes shocking when traces of the lost community surface, we must be prepared to engage any such evidence with respect and care.
+In general these other projects have arisen due to the almost complete devastation of the Jewish community of Rohatyn during World War II, and the absence of Jewish survivors in Rohatyn since the war.
+Although it is sometimes shocking when traces of the lost community surface, we must remain prepared to engage with any such evidence with respect and care.

 Burial of Discovered Human Remains [Completed]

-In a May 2012 news item, we reported that the remains of 12 humans, both adults and children, had been discovered during renovation work under the Ukrainian Catholic church on the Rohatyn town square.
-We were advised of this find by Mr. Vorobets, who had been contacted by the church because church leaders believed the bones likely belonged to Jews from the wartime ghetto directly behind the church; a preliminary forensic examination suggested the bones could date from that period.
+In a May 2012 news item, we reported that the skeletal remains of 12 humans, including men, women, and children, had been discovered during renovation work under the Ukrainian Greek Catholic church on the Rohatyn town square.
+We were advised of this find by retired teacher and local historian Mykhailo Vorobets, who had been contacted by the church because church leaders believed the bones likely belonged to Jews from the wartime ghetto directly behind the church.
+A preliminary forensic examination suggested the bones could date from that period.
 As the only representatives of Rohatyn’s Jews returning to Rohatyn frequently, we were asked how the church should proceed with burial of the remains.

-Eventually we contacted Rabbi Kolesnik of Ivano-Frankivsk for advice, reported that discussion to Father Bihun of the Rohatyn Ukrainian Catholic church, and then stepped back to let the two religious leaders find a solution.
-In the end, the bones were buried together in the new Jewish cemetery, in a quiet service attended by representatives of both faiths, using a wooden casket built for the purpose by the church; it seemed to us a fitting and generous result.
+Eventually we contacted Rabbi Kolesnik of Ivano-Frankivsk for advice, reported that discussion to Father Bihun of the Rohatyn Ukrainian Greek Catholic church, and then stepped back to let the two religious leaders arrange a solution.
+In the end, the bones were buried together in Rohatyn’s new Jewish cemetery, in a quiet service attended by representatives of both faiths, using a wooden casket built for the purpose by the church; it seemed to us a fitting and generous result.

 Then in May 2015, a monument was raised over the grave to commemorate the unknown dead, and in gratitude to the religious leaders who brought the issue to a close.
-The monument expense was paid by a private donation separate from the Rohatyn Jewish Heritage program.
+The monument expense was paid by a private donation with assistance from the Rohatyn city office cemeteries maintenance fund.

 The Box of Jewish Papers [Completed]

-We reported in June 2011 that the director of the Rohatyn internat (boarding school) had informed Mr. Vorobets of a surprising find during renovation work on the buildings of his school.
-The school complex includes a building which before World War II was a synagogue near the Ukrainian Catholic church, and another which was the Judenrat office during the war, at the edge of the wartime Jewish ghetto.
-During the summertime school renovation, workers had discovered a large number of paper scraps of all types, but all having some connection to the lost Jewish community of Rohatyn: letters, bills of sale, theater flyers, torah pieces, notes, and many other document fragments, in Hebrew, Yiddish, German, Polish, and Russian.
-The scraps were gathered into a box; many were soiled, and quite a few were eaten by rodents, yet the value of the scraps as evidence of the Jewish community was obvious.
+We reported in June 2011 that the director of the Rohatyn internat (boarding school) had informed Mykhailo Vorobets of a surprising find during renovation work on the buildings of his school.
+The school complex includes a building which before World War II was a synagogue near the Ukrainian Greek Catholic church, and another building which was the Judenrat office during the war, at the edge of the wartime Jewish ghetto.
+During the summertime school renovation, workers had discovered a large number of paper scraps of all types, but most having some connection to the lost Jewish community of Rohatyn: letters, bills of sale, theater flyers, torah pieces, notes, and many other document fragments, in Hebrew, Yiddish, German, Polish, and Ukrainian.
+The scraps were gathered into a box; many were soiled from their years in the walls of the buildings, and quite a few had been chewed by rodents, yet the value of the scraps as evidence of the Jewish community was obvious.

-The question was what to do with the papers; the internat director invited us to suggest a suitable home for the papers.
+The question was what to do with the papers; the internat director invited us to suggest a suitable future home for them.
 We photographed as many papers as we could, discussed the options after we left Rohatyn, and continued the discussion with the descendants’ group over the summer.